pvvx/TLB2Z/README.md

 ### Yellow LED indicates BLE status.

-* Blinks briefly when waiting for BLE connection
+* Blinks briefly when waiting for BLE connection.

+### LED on SmartSwitch devices with a relay.

+* If there is no pairing, the indicator flashes slowly.
+* Fast blinking when pairing.
+* Blinks on "Identify" command.
+* Steady on or off - indicates the relay status.

 ## TLB2Z Reportable: